kieran-mackle/AutoTrader/docs/source/index.md

 hide-toc: true
 ---

-# Welcome to AutoTrader's documentation
+# Welcome to AutoTrader's Documentation

+AutoTrader is an event-driven platform designed to help in the development, optimisation and live deployment of automated trading systems.
 Here you will find everything you need to start algotrading with AutoTrader.

-Check out the tutorials.

-AutoTrader is an event-driven platform intended to help in the development, optimisation and live deployment of automated trading systems.

 A basic level of experience with Python is recommended for using AutoTrader, but the documentation aims to be clear enough that a beginner is able to pick up the key elements as they go.
 If you are new to Python, you may find the tutorials especially useful.

+If you are still deciding if AutoTrader is for you, check out the [features](features-landing) to see what is on offer.
+Otherwise, head on over to the [Getting Started](getting-started) guide.

 ## Index

-{ref}`genindex`
+Looking for something specific?
+Try the search bar on the left, or take a look through the {ref}`index <genindex>`.